ArcherHeffern/System-Creation/backend/backend3.md

 Protocol used by websites - Web browsers use HTTP automatically.

 Is used with client server architecture, which is reflected in the protocol
+1. client sends request
+2. server rends response

+You may notice this is nothing new.
+So whats special about HTTP?
+Its semantics relect  - REWORD - Database and getting files using file paths

 HTTP uses TCP
 Q: What does this say about HTTP?